EDO Japan Interview Questions

 2. Why do you want to work for Edo Japan?

-• State you enjoy the product and the service you get at Edo and because of this, you would be happy to represent them.
+• State you enjoy the product and the service you get at Edo; because of this, you would be happy to represent them.

-• Tip why not like Edo Japan on Facebook and state a product you saw and truly wanted.
-This will show you truly do like them.
+• Tip: why not like Edo Japan on Facebook and state a product you saw and truly wanted?
+This will show you genuinely do like them.

 3. What is your greatest strength?